Chocobozzz/PeerTube/.github/CONTRIBUTING.md

 ### Embed

 The embed is a standalone application built using Vite.
-The generated files (HTML entrypoint and multiple JS and CSS files) are served by the PeerTube server (behind `localhost:9000/videos/embed/:videoUUID` or `localhost:9000/video-playlists/embed/:playlistUUID`).
+The generated files (HTML entrypoint and multiple JS and CSS files) are served by the Vite server (behind `localhost:5173/videos/embed/:videoUUID` or `localhost:5173/video-playlists/embed/:playlistUUID`).
 The following command will compile embed files and run the PeerTube server:

 ```